chaitali1007/Task-Manager/README.md

-# Task-Manager
+# Task Manager — Progress Tracker 📋

+A simple and attractive **task management app** built with **HTML, CSS, and JavaScript only**.
-A simple, attractive task manager and progress tracker — add, edit, complete, delete tasks with progress visualization.
-Built with HTML, CSS, and JavaScript.
+It allows you to add, complete, and delete tasks with **dynamic categories** and a **progress tracker**.
+Tasks are stored in **LocalStorage**, so they stay saved even after refreshing the page.

 ---

-## ✨ Features
+## 🚀 Features
-- ➕ Add new tasks
-- 📝 Edit tasks
-- ✔ Mark tasks as completed
-- 🗑 Delete tasks
-- 🔍 Filter by **All / Active / Completed**
-- 📊 Progress visualization with **circle and bar charts**
+- ✅ Create unlimited **custom categories** (Work, Study, Personal, Shopping, etc.)
+- 📌 Add, complete, and delete tasks in each category
+- 📊 Dynamic **progress bar** showing completion percentage
-- 💾 Saves data in **localStorage** (your tasks stay even after refreshing)
+- 💾 Persistent data storage using **LocalStorage**
-- 📱 Responsive design (works on desktop & mobile)
+- 🎨 Clean and responsive UI with hover effects

+---